AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ```

-## Search a server
+## Search for a server

-Searches servers by specifying the server names.
+Searches for servers by specifying the server names.

 Each query can contain a maximum of 15 results.